Table of Contents

-Each of these ingredients offers your feline the power to fight cat joint pain and feel their best as they age.
+Each ingredient offers your feline the power to fight cat joint pain and feel their best as they age.
 The table below outlines the key ingredients in TRI-ACTA and TRI-ACTA H.A. that make for the perfect companion to feeding fish oil for cats.

 Be sure to consult your vet before starting a course of new supplements for your cat to make sure they are getting the right balance of nutrients for their unique needs.

-The things you need to watch for when picking a fish oil for cats include:
+The fish oil supplements for cats selection criteria to watch for when picking a fish oil for cats include: